1mschling/frequid/spec.md

 - Release approved plaintext data to smart contract storage for endpoint server retrieval
 - Provide polling mechanism for external servers to retrieve approved plaintext data
 - Maintain audit log of all decryption requests and user approval decisions
+- Receive and process request data from the ICP proxy canister component
+- Provide API endpoints for the proxy canister to forward request metadata and monitoring data
+- Handle real-time communication with the proxy canister for TLS event notifications and re-encryption coordination
 - Collect and store comprehensive metadata fields using best-effort detection:
   - Authentication status (authenticated/unauthenticated)
   - Key agreement protocol identification